Universal Pansharpening Model: Methodology

 \subsection{Data Source}

-In the light of significant criteria including task diversity, satellite sensors, global coverage, and data accessibility, we select five series of representative satellites to serve as the data sources, as reported in Tab.~\ref{tab:psbench}.
-Specifically, to ensure task diversity, we consider pansharpening scenarios involving four, seven, eight, and ten spectral bands configurations, with each exhibiting distinct band orders and spectral ranges.
+In the light of significant criteria including task diversity, satellite sensors, global coverage, and data accessibility, we select several series of representative satellites to serve as the data sources, as reported in Tab.~\ref{tab:psbench}.
+Specifically, to ensure task diversity, we consider pansharpening scenarios involving four-, seven-, eight-, and ten-band spectral configurations, with each exhibiting distinct band orders and spectral ranges.
 These scenarios present widely varying spatial resolutions, ranging from submeter to tens of meters, and cover spectral wavelengths from visible to thermal infrared, thereby constructing a highly heterogeneous imaging environment.
 Temporally, the data span from 1999 to 2025, covering multiple generations of satellite sensors.
-Geographically, samples are globally distributed across seventeen classical land‑cover categories, ensuring broad environmental and scene diversity, as illustrated in Fig.~\ref{intro:1-2}.
+Geographically, samples are globally distributed across seventeen classical land-cover categories, ensuring broad environmental and scene diversity, as illustrated in Fig.~\ref{intro:1-2}.
 Moreover, the benchmark incorporates both freely accessible and commercial satellite data, balancing openness with data quality to support reproducible yet practical research.
-In this context, these criteria are designed to challenge and enable a foundation model to handle pansharpening tasks under varying spectral configurations and scene complexities.
+These criteria are designed to challenge and enable a model to handle pansharpening tasks under varying spectral configurations and scene complexities.
 All data utilized in this work have been properly licensed.